Calosoma macrum

-Calosoma macrum is a species of ground beetle in the subfamily Carabinae.
+Calosoma macrum, the long caterpillar hunter, is a species of ground beetle in the subfamily Carabinae.
 It was described by John Lawrence LeConte in 1853.
+This species is found in Mexico (Coahuila, Tamaulipas) and the United States (Arizona, Louisiana, New Mexico, Oklahoma, Texas), where it inhabits mid altitude open areas.

 The species is 24–30 mm long, black, and lives at an elevation of 1000 to 1600 m.